iPadOS 15 and watchOS 8 roll out to iPad and Apple Watch owners

-Alongside the new iOS 15, Apple is also rolling out the latest versions of iPadOS and watchOS to the public.
+Alongside iOS 15, Apple is also rolling out the latest versions of iPadOS and watchOS to the public.

-iPadOS 15 brings many of the same improvements we’ve seen in iOS 15, like copy/paste in images, FaceTime updates and more.
+iPadOS 15 brings many of the same improvements we’ve seen in iOS 15, including copy/paste in images, FaceTime updates and more.
 But beyond that, there are a few new features that are only coming to the iPad.

-This includes a new quick note feature, more widget controls and some pretty substantial improvements to make multitasking easier.
-You can read more about the changes in iPadOS 15 here.
+This includes a new quick note feature, more widget controls and pretty substantial improvements to make multitasking easier.
+You can read more about the changes in iPadOS 15, here.

 This update is being delivered to iPads as old as the iPad Air 2 and the iPad mini 4.
 You can download the update by navigating to the ‘General’ section of the Settings app and selecting ‘Software Update.’